MSIB76/PE_numbers/pe_numbers.md

                 (Write here path to your desired folder)/${sub}.${h}.${MMP}.${cope}.pos.dtseries.nii \
                 -var fmri (Write here path to your desired folder)/${sub}.${h}.${MMP}.${cope}_cut.dtseries.nii \
                 -var pos $POSMASK
-                # This create a Cifti time series (dtseries) files contain the positive BOLD within the specified regions, ready to be measured in the next step.
+                # This creates a Cifti time series (dtseries) files containining the positive BOLD within the specified regions, ready to be measured in the next step.
                 POS=(Write here path to your desired folder)/${sub}.${h}.${MMP}.${cope}.pos.dtseries.nii SUM=$(wb_command -cifti-stats $POS -reduce SUM)
                 # This is the summation value of the activated elements z-stat within the ROI